LimJing7/ml-stance-detection/README.md

 For results from supervised training on in-domain data, refer to [single_dataset_results.md](./single_dataset_results.md).
 However, note that some of them might be outdated and trained using previous versions of the code.

-For comparison, the macro-F1 in Hardalov et al. is 0.458.
+For comparison, the 0-shot macro-F1 in Hardalov et al. is 0.458 and the full-training result is 0.587.

 ### Different Labels